-PHCD must verify all information provided by the family.
-Based on verified information, PHCD must make a final determination of eligibility and must confirm that the family qualified for any special admission, targeted funding admission, or selection preference that affected the order in which the family was selected from the waiting list.
+PHCD must verify all information provided by the family in accordance with HUD's verification hierarchy and subject to applicable waivers.
+PHCD must make a final determination of eligibility and must confirm that the family qualified for any special admission, targeted funding admission, or selection preference that affected the order in which the family was selected from the waiting list.